christensenacademy/christensen-academy/modules/css-layouts/challenges/basic-layout-challenge-3.md

 #Basic Layout Challenge 3

-Here is a picture of what the final product should look like (exactly).
+Here is a picture of what the final product should look like:

 ![This picture shows what your page should look like](https://raw.github.com/christensenacademy/christensen-academy/master/modules/css-layouts/challenges/basic-layout-challenge-3.png)